gavin98gillespie/AI-Automations/Personal AI Agent/email-agent-subworkflow/README.md

 3. **Email Tools**: Multiple specialized nodes for different Gmail operations
 4. **Response Handler**: Returns results or error messages to the parent workflow

-## Setup Requirements

-- n8n instance with the workflow imported
-- OpenAI API credentials
-- Gmail OAuth2 credentials with appropriate permissions
-- Connection to the parent Personal Assistant workflow

 ## Usage Examples

 The agent can handle natural language requests like: